douglasdavis/ddavis.io/content/posts/emacs-python-lsp.md

-With a `pyvenv` environment activated in Emacs, all we have to do is call `M-x lsp` (after setting it up of course); [lsp-mode](https://github.com/emacs-lsp/lsp-mode) can be configured in your `init.el` with something as simple as:
+With a `pyvenv` environment activated in Emacs, all we have to do is call `M-x lsp` (after setting it up of course); [lsp-mode](https://github.com/emacs-lsp/lsp-mode) can be configured in an `init.el` file with something as simple as:

 ```emacs-lisp
 (use-package lsp-mode